 Prior to joining the UCLA faculty, Bill Cockrum spent 25 years in financial services initially as a marketer and lastly as CFO/CAO and one of the top senior officers at Becker Paribas, Inc. a 3,000-employee investment banking firm.
 When the company was sold to Merrill Lynch in 1984, Cockrum began his second career as a consultant to chief executive officers.
 He serves as a consultant in a variety of industries on issues such as organization structure, strategy, marketing, finance, and administration.

-Professor Cockrum is also a member of the Advisory Board of the Graduate School of Management of Cranfield university, Cranfield, England as well as a visiting Professor and a member of the Advisory Board of the Betteny Centre for Entrepreneurial Studies at Cranfield.
-Cockrum is also a Visiting Professor at the Graduate School of Management at Warwick University, Coventry, England.
+Professor Cockrum is also a member of the Advisory Board of the Graduate School of Management of Cranfield University, Cranfield, England as well as a visiting Professor and a member of the Advisory Board of the Betteny Centre for Entrepreneurial Studies at Cranfield.
+Cockrum was also a Visiting Professor at the Graduate School of Management at Warwick University, Coventry, England from 2004 to 2013 where he won teaching awards in each year 2005 to 2012.
+Currently, Professor Cockrum is a professor and member of the Business School?s Advisory Board at Trinity College Dublin University where he was awarded the top Teaching Award from students in 2016.